France's Altran Tech says it was hit by cyber attack

-(Reuters) - French engineering consulting firm Altran Technologies was the target of a cyber attack on Thursday that hit operations in some European countries, it said.
+(Reuters) - French engineering consulting firm Altran Technologies was the target of a cyber attack last Thursday that hit operations in some European countries, it said.

 Altran said on Monday it had shut down its IT network and applications and a recovery plan was under way.